12 Fall Exterior Home Maintenance Tips

 3. Check your home’s exterior for peeling paint.

 Fall’s cooler temperatures and low humidity make it an ideal season to re-paint your home.

 4. Clean, fill, repair, & seal your asphalt driveway.

 Go over every foot of your asphalt driveway to check for damage and get rid of debris.
 Repair any damage with driveway filler and then seal with a commercial sealer.
 Repairing a cracked or faded driveway can save you thousands of dollars in a costly replacement.

 Sealing your asphalt driveway can extend its life by protecting it through the harshest weather and maintain your home’s curb appeal.

-5. Cover air conditioners
+5. Cover air conditioners.

-This may seem simple, but covering your air conditioner may extend the life of your unit.
+This tip may seem simple, but covering your air conditioner may extend the life of your unit.
 First, vacuum out the interior parts of the air conditioner.

 Next, cover with an approved short tarp or a simple piece of plywood across the top.
 Make sure the covering is not airtight so moisture can evaporate if trapped inside.